-The sites are effectively part of an existing local centre, focused on the Banksia rail station.
-The sites are between 140m and 250m walking distance from Banksia Railway station via a level pedestrian path and crossing.
+The site is within 400 metres of Banksia Railway station and 800 metres from Arncliffe Station.
 From Banksia Railway Station, transport to the Sydney CBD is about 17 minutes.
 During peak hours, trains depart Banksia Railway Station to the Sydney central business district and Kogarah every 10 minutes.
-Outside peak times, trains leave Banksia every 30 minutes.
+Outside peak times, trains leave Banksia every

+30 minutes.
 The airport is only three stations from Banksia.
 Banksia Railway Station supports high level heavy rail and bus transport with excellent access to the city, surrounding suburbs of Kogarah and Hurstville, and is close to the airport (Hill PDA Consulting, 2017).
-In addition, the Princes Highway, which the sites front, is a dual carriage road and a major transport thoroughfare with connections to the airport and to the south of Sydney.
-The sites therefore have excellent access to public transport infrastructure.
+In addition, the Princes Highway, which the site fronts, is a dual carriage road and a major transport thoroughfare with connections to the airport and to the south of Sydney.
+The site has excellent access to public transport infrastructure.